MohamedBinSalman/AI-Coach-App/README.md

 Specifically, the 3D coordinates of the wrist, elbow, and shoulder keypoints are extracted to monitor the movement of the arms during bicep curls.

 ## Demo
-The Following GIF shows how the project work:
+The Following GIF shows how the project works:

 ![output demo](https://github.com/MohamedBinSalman/AI-Coach-App/blob/main/output/output.gif)